 Chandler Brook is the Middle Branch of the Royal River.
 It can be explored in sections or all at once.
 There’s something for everyone here: peaceful flatwater, fun whitewater, or true adventure navigating nearly impassable stretches of water.
-Chandler Brook can be paddled at high water levels (in the spring or after significant rain) with the exception of a few short flatwater sections that visitors will have to portage around.
-We have divided this paddling route into five sections.
-Visitors can also enjoy paddling Runaround Pond from the same boat launch at Runaround Pond Park.
+Chandler Brook can be paddled at high water levels (in the spring or after significant rain) with the exception of a few sections that are impenetrably clogged with strainers.
+We have divided this paddling route into four sections.
+Visitors can also enjoy paddling Runaround Pond from the boat launch at Runaround Pond Park.

 To reach the boat launch at Runaround Pond Park, take Exit 22 off I-295 in Freeport/Durham.
 Turn right onto ME-136 North and drive 6.2 miles.
 Turn left onto Rabbit Road and continue onto Runaround Pond Road for 1.1 miles.
 Look for the entrance to the parking area and boat launch on the right.